cwoffenden/obj2buf/README.md

 	-i index buffer type (defaulting to shorts)
-	(vertex types are byte|short|half|float|none (none emits no data)) (index types are byte|short|int|none (none emits unindexed triangles)) -s normalises the positions to scale them in the range -1 to 1 -su as -s but with uniform scaling for all axes
+	(vertex types are byte|short|half|float|none (none emits no data)) (index types are byte|short|int|none (none emits unindexed triangles)) -r resizes the positions so all fit a normalised range -1 to 1 -ru as -r but with uniform scaling for all axes
-	-sz as -s but without a bias, keeping the origin at zero -o octahedral encoded normals (and tangents) in two components (encoded normals having the same type as tangents may be packed) -g tangents are generated for an inverted G-channel (e.g. match 3ds Max) -b store only the sign for bitangents
+	-rz as -r but without a bias, keeping the origin at zero -o octahedral encoded normals (and tangents) in two components (encoded normals having the same type as tangents may be packed) -g tangents are generated for an inverted G-channel (e.g. match 3ds Max) -s store only the sign for bitangents
-	(packing the sign if possible where any padding would normally go) -m writes metadata describing the buffer offsets, sizes and types -e writes multi-byte values in big endian order (e.g. PPC, MIPS) -l use the legacy OpenGL rule for normalised signed values -z compresses the output buffer using Zstandard
+	(packing the sign if possible where any padding would normally go) -m writes metadata describing the buffer offsets, sizes and types -b writes multi-byte values in big endian order (e.g. PPC, MIPS) -l use the legacy OpenGL rule for normalised signed values -z compresses the output buffer using Zstandard
 	-a writes the output as ASCII hex instead of binary